 All swaps relating to the lending activities of the Bank have been designated as cash flow or fair value hedges and are recognized in the accompanying consolidated balance sheets at their fair value.
 Changes in the fair value of the cash flow hedges are reported in other comprehensive income and are reclassified to earnings at the time of the hedged loan repayment.
-Changes in the fair value of the fair value of the fair value of the reported as non-interest income or expense.
+Changes in the fair value of the fair value hedges are reported as non-interest income or expense.